Taushani family

-The House of Taushani was an Albanian aristocratic family prominent from the 15th to 19th century.
-According to prof. Stavri Naci, the most powerful families of Albania that played an important economic and political role were, "in Shkoder, the Bushati and Caushollaj; in Peja, Begollaj; in Elbasan, Taushani and Bicaku; in Vlora, Velabishtaj and Vlora; in Delvina, Kapllanpashalli; in Kruja, Toptani; and in Kavaja, the Alltuni."
+The Taushani family was an Albanian aristocratic family prominent from the 15th to 19th century.
+According to prof. Stavri Naci, the most powerful families of Albania that played an important economic and political role were, "in Shkoder, the Bushati and Caushollaj; in Peja, Begollaj; in Elbasan, Taushani and Bicaku; in Vlora, Velabishtaj and Vlora; in Delvina, Kapllanpashalli; in Krujë, Toptani; and in Kavaja, the Alltuni."

 Members

-According to the studies of Lef Nosi (scholar and Albanian political figure), some of the most notable members of this house included: Ahmet Pasha Taushani (1583)Mutasarrif of Elbasan; Isak and Ismail Bey (Mutasarrif); Sefer Vojvoda Taushani (1654); Abdullah Pasha Plaku Taushani (1740) (Mutasarrif of Elbasan and Delvina); Ahmet Pasha Taushani (1759) (Mutasarrif of Elbasan); Abdullah Pasha Taushani (1812-1820) and Abedin Pasha Taushani; Mehmet Pasha and Ahmet Bey.
+According to the studies of Lef Nosi (scholar and Albanian political figure), some of the most notable members of this house included: Ahmet Pasha Taushani (1583) Mutasarrif of Elbasan; Isak and Ismail Bey (Mutasarrif); Sefer Vojvoda Taushani (1654); Abdullah Pasha Plaku Taushani (1740) (Mutasarrif of Elbasan and Delvina); Ahmet Pasha Taushani (1759) (Mutasarrif of Elbasan); Abdullah Pasha Taushani (1812-1820) and Abedin Pasha Taushani; Mehmet Pasha and Ahmet Bey.

 Abdullah Pasha

 Appointed Pasha of the city of Elbasan.
 Between 1812 and 1813, Abdullah Pasha, in the capacity of Sanjakbey of Elbasan (roughly equivalent to "district governor"), engaged in the process of the hygienization of the city by cleaning the water and sewage canals that originated from inside Elbasan Castle and finally depositing them in the Shkumbin river.
 Due to his later political activity against the interests of the Sultan, he was declared a rebel of the Sublime Porte (the Sultan).
-According to August Boppee, French consul in Janina, Kapllan Pasha of Kruja and Abdullah Pasha of Elbasan (Taushani) acted together with Ali Pasha Tepelena to protect their territories against their common enemies.
+According to August Boppee, French consul in Janina, Kapllan Pasha of Krujë and Abdullah Pasha of Elbasan (Taushani) acted together with Ali Pasha Tepelena to protect their territories against their common enemies.
 Abduallah Pasha was also a member of the Ali Pashë Tepelena's Supreme Council of the Armed Forces.
 Other members of the Council included Myftar and Veli Pasha (Ali's sons), Xheladin bej Ohri and a number of his trusted men like Hasan Dervishi, Halil Patrona, Omar Vrioni, Meço Bono, Ago Myhyrdari, Thanas Vaja, Veli Gega (murdered by Katsantonis), and Tahir Abazi.

 Due to his successful campaign in defending the city of Elbasan from the southern lords' advances, the people of Elbasan dedicated him a song: